dejbug/sc-springer-bk/README.md

-# sc-springer-bk
-Homepage: Schachclub Springer Bad König
+# SC Springer Bad König

+We are the chess club "Springer" located in Bad König / Hessen.

+This is where our [new site](https://sc-springer-bk.onrender.com/) is going to take shape.